 work.
 By softening your cervix and getting it ripe, this is so important.

 Now for first time mamas, this is really important.
-Your cervix has to get nice and ripe, nice andif you pick up a peach or an [:
+Your cervix has to get nice and ripe, nice and

 store, like it has to be ripe.
 It has to be soft and ready to eat, or otherwise it's not so good.
 So